xxninjabunnyxx/steam-cli-ansible-collection/README.md

         present: true
 ```

 This playbook demonstrates how to use the `windows` task to install two Steam applications, "Blue Revolver" and "DoDonPachi Resurrection", on Windows hosts.
-The `steam_path` variable specifies the directory where the Steam CLI tool is located.
+The `steam_path` variable specifies the directory where the Steam is located.

 ### License